-Location: Rokin 78, 1012 KW Amsterdam
+Address: Rokin 78, 1012 KW Amsterdam

 5. Adventure Park Hellendoorn

 Adventure Park Hellendoorn is the perfect Dutch theme park for children and teens.
-There are over 30 rides to choose out of, from roller coasters to laser tag and rapids.
+There are over 30 rides to choose from, from roller coasters to laser tag and rapids.

-You can also stay close to the resort with lots of different accommodations from camping, to luxury apartments and bungalows.
+You can also stay close to the resort with lots of different accommodations, from camping to luxury apartments and bungalows.

 Open: April – October

-Location: Luttenbergerweg 22, 7447 PB Hellendoorn
+Address: Luttenbergerweg 22, 7447 PB Hellendoorn

 This park is on the smaller side in comparison to some of the other amusement parks in the Netherlands, but it certainly isn’t any less fun.
 Duinrell holds plenty of rides and other attractions for small children.
-For adult thrill-seekers, there are roller coasters and other attractions.
+For thrill-seekers, there are roller coasters and other attractions.

 Want more?
-How about a whole water park to splash around in too!
+There’s a whole water park to splash around too!
 The famous Tiki pool is incredibly popular and every summer you can expect to find large queues to enter it.

-Open: July – November
+Open: July to November

-Location: Duinrell 1, 2242 JP, Wassenaar
+Address: Duinrell 1, 2242 JP, Wassenaar

 There are over 30 rides and other activities to enjoy at Slagharen.
 There’s especially lots to do for children, as there are a lot of shows and other things that will appeal to small children.

 As well as being a theme park full of rides, it also has a water park, AquaMexicana.

 If this is all too much for you to do in one day, you can stay overnight at the park.
 You can even stay at some really unusually cool places, such as a Cowboy Cottage or a Wigwam.

-Location: Amusement & Holiday Park, Slagharen Zwarte Dijk, 37 7776 PB
+Address: Amusement & Holiday Park, Slagharen Zwarte Dijk, 37 7776 PB

 You will learn so much about the inhabitants throughout the park and how they used to live.
 You can also get archery lessons, learn how to make a fire, learn how to bake and more.

-Events happen throughout the year too, such as a Viking festival.
+Events happen throughout the year, too, such as a Viking festival.

 Open: All year round